 - If you really NEED a phone for some reason, buy a cheap burner phone when you arrive.

 There are so many things you can do to make your travel experiences cheaper and more efficient.
-If you liked these tips, keep an eye on my blog for more in-depth posts regarding flights, packing, and more.
+If you liked these tips, check out more in-depth posts about packing light, packing for winter, travel essentials, and more.

 Have any good travel hacks of your own?
 Share them in the comments below.
-If you liked this post, share it on Facebook and follow my blog for more content like this.
+If you liked this post, share it on Facebook, Twitter, or Pinterest and follow my blog here on WordPress for more GREAT content like this.

 *I flew JetBlue, then Lot airlines on my trip to Poland.
 I had good experiences with both airlines, however, there are cheaper flights out there!